Audio Visual Labor, Crew & Staff In Las Vegas

-Las Vegas has always been a preeminent convention, trade-show and entertainment hub.
-For over a decade, Video Tech Services has been providing the most sought after audio visual labor in Las Vegas.
+Las Vegas has always been a preeminent corporate event, convention, trade-show and entertainment hub.
+For 20+ years, Video Tech Services has been providing the most sought after audio visual labor in Las Vegas.

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.

 - A2 (Audio Assist): The A2 assists the A1 with the setup and strike of the entire audio system.
 The A2’s responsibilities include, but are not limited to: set/strike of wireless-microphones, assembly of line arrays, running of cables and intercom systems.
 The A2 can be utilized in all show environments.

 - Show A2: The Show A2 assists the A1 during show.
 The primary responsibilities include: management of wireless-microphone frequencies and interfacing with presenters.
 The Show A2 is recommended primarily in the General Session environment.